 My grandmother, one of my favorite people on the planet, was also a professional level talker.
-In her younger years, she could gab non-stop for 30 minutes or more without taking a breath.
+In her younger years, she could gab non-stop for 30 minutes without taking a breath.
 My grandfather was the strong silent talk.
-They regularly had bridge club at their house and in order to not get angry at each other they came up with a system: if my grandfather wanted to say anything he would kick her under the table.
+They regularly had bridge club at their house and in order to not get angry at each other, they came up with a system: if my grandfather wanted to say anything, he would kick her under the table.
 She would be quiet for a minute so he could talk.

 Finding contemplative prayer has exploded my prayer life.
-Whereas at once it was hard to find much to talk about now the possibilities of talking, listening, and hanging out are endless.
+Where it was hard to find much to talk about, now the possibilities of talking, listening, and hanging out are endless.
 It is also true that the longer I do contemplative prayer the more comfortable I am with silence and a different way of being.

 How do we read scripture?
 To find an answer, get information, help with an argument?
-Lectio Divina is a way of reading scripture or other holy books where we let go of what we think it means and open our self to what God wants to say to us using the scripture.
+Lectio Divina is a way of reading scripture, or other holy works, where we let go of what we think it means and open our selves to what God wants to tell us.

 This includes a wide array of prayers from walking the labyrinth, to breath prayer, to a body sculpture exercise with scripture, to being more aware of our body and it's feelings.